How Soon Can I Eat Ice Cream After Tooth Extraction

 Bacterial activities prevent a clot that usually forms in the socket to protect the bones and nerves underneath.

-Therefore, avoiding sugary and fatty foods like ice cream for a few days after a tooth extraction is better.
+Hence, avoiding sugary, fatty foods like ice cream for a couple of days post-tooth extraction is beneficial.

 Can Ice Cream Cause Day Socket?